COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 MYTH: A promise to keep a note unopened and unread should always be kept.

 FACT: Where the potential for harm, or actual harm, is disclosed then confidentiality cannot be maintained.
 A sealed note with the request for the note not to be opened is a very strong indicator that something is seriously amiss.
 A sealed note is a late sign in the progression towards suicide.

-MYTH: Attempted or completed suicides happen without warning.
+MYTH: Suicide attempts or deaths happen without warning.